 Listing agents get paid by collecting a percentage of the proceeds on a home sale, commonly known as a commission fee.
 The listing agent splits their commission with the buyer's agent and their brokerage.

-Most listing agents charge approximately 3% in commission, but low commission real estate companies like Clever can connect home sellers with listing agents who charge as little as 1%.
+Most listing agents charge approximately 3% in commission, but low commission real estate companies like Clever can connect home sellers with top local listing agents who charge half that amount.

 What are a listing agent's responsibilities?

 The listing agent is responsible for all of the tasks required to sell your house.